samilake/BI/README.md

 BI-1:

-  This projet consists of :
+  This project consists of :

   - Implementation of a datamart from Northwind DB
   - Inital Load of datamart (ETL SQL process)